jadonk42/fabflix-movie-project/README.md

 3. inconsistent_stars.txt
 4. inconsistent_moviesInStars.txt

+These text files were obtained from running the XML Parser using the **XML Parsing** Instructions

-- inconsistent_genres.txt contains Missing genres(null value) from movies
+- inconsistent_genres.txt contains Missing genres(null value) from movies and duplicate genre values
+- inconsistent_movies.txt contains Missing attributes from movies such as missing name, title, ID, and director.
+The text file also contains duplicate movies and movies with duplicate ID values
+- inconsistent_stars.txt contains missing star names and duplicate stars already found in the database
+- inconsistent_moviesInStars.txt contains movies that weren't inserted to the database, missing star name, and missing movie id

 ## 6. Member Contributions: